ajeetraina/docs/content/guides/docker-concepts/building-images/building-in-cicd.md

 ![github workflow](github_workflow.png)

-When the workflow is complete, go to your repositories on Docker Hub.If you see the new repository in that list, it means the GitHub Actions successfully pushed the image to Docker Hub ! 🎉
+When the workflow is complete, go to your repositories on Docker Hub.
+If you see the new repository in that list, it means the GitHub Actions successfully pushed the image to Docker Hub ! 🎉

-### Additional Resources
+### Additional resources

 To learn more about building in CI/CD, visit the following resources: